Where vending machines outnumber people and anime is a lifestyle

 Hayao Miyazaki's masterpiece museum in Mitaka.
 The building itself is a work of art, with stained glass windows, spiral staircases, and a rooftop garden featuring a life-size Laputa robot.
 Inside, you'll find original animation cells, a mini theater showing exclusive short films, and exhibits explaining the animation process.
 Tickets sell out months in advance, so book early or prepare for disappointment.

 Tokyo has more arcades than any other city on Earth.
-Taito Station, Sega, and Club Sega locations are everywhere, each one five or more floors of gaming heaven.
+Taito Station and GiGO (formerly Sega) locations are everywhere, each one five or more floors of gaming heaven.
 Rhythm games like Beatmania and DDR, fighting games with competitive players, UFO catchers with prizes you actually want, and photo booths that make you look like an anime character.
 Arcades are open until midnight or later, and the skill level of local players will humble you.

 The largest Pokemon Center in the world, located in Ikebukuro's Sunshine City.
 Three floors of official Pokemon merchandise, including regional exclusives you can't get anywhere else.
 Limited edition plushies drop regularly and sell out within hours.
 The cafe serves Pokemon-themed food and drinks.
 Yes, you'll spend too much money.
 No, you won't regret it.